Call-In Classic Christianity Radio – Bob George P459 (7-26-19)

 “I do not know if you people will ever come to your senses, but what I am about to tell you is true, but I don’t know if you will ever come to your senses, but since you claim you have no sin, you make God out to be a liar and the truth is not in you.

-The “if” is in a aorist tense, meaning “once and for all with past action.”
+The verbs are in a aorist tense, meaning “once and for all with past action.”
 So 1 John 1:9 would be better translated like this

 9 If we confess our sins, he is faithful and just to have already forgiven us our sins and to have purified us from all unrighteousness.